 The sensitivity of the the reduced recreational catches from 1970-1982 address a question of uncertainty in the Ralston et al. (2010).
-Information on the minor nearshore rockfish species
+Information on the minor nearshore rockfish species was more limited when the catch reconstruction was developed. and the estimates of catch during this time period in the north was estimated at twice that in southern California.
+The sensitivity produced the expected shift to a smaller estimated stock size.

-There were few otolith available from young fish north of Point Conception to estimate the 2017 length at age 2.
-A sensitivity fixing length at age 2 to the mean of the estimates for the north 2018 did not result in a relative change to any of the parameters.
-The southern model estimated 2019 the length at age 2 larger than the estimate for either sex in the north.
-Fixing length at age 2020 2 to the higher estimates from the southern increased the 2023 spawning biomass.
-The lower 2021 values for the northern model area reasonable.
-The CAP lab observed the width of the first 2022 annuli from otoliths in California around 2mm (Patrick McDonald, pers. communication, 2023 CAP ageing lab) where as the first annuli is estimated around 1.1-1.3 mm from fish around 2024 1.5 years of age captured near Prince William Sound and Sitka, Alaska (Kevin McNeel, pers.
-2025 communication, Alaska Department of Fish and Game).
-This is a possible indicator of the 2026 change in growth associated with latitude during the juvenile years.
-2027
+There were few otolith available from young fish north of Point Conception to estimate the length at age 2.
+A sensitivity fixing length at age 2 to the mean of the estimates for the north did not result in a relative change to any of the parameters.
+The southern model estimated the length at age 2 larger than the estimate for either sex in the north.
+Fixing length at age

+2 to the higher estimates from the southern increased the 2023 spawning biomass.
+The lower values for the northern model area reasonable.
+The CAP lab observed the width of the first annuli from otoliths in California around 2mm (Patrick McDonald, pers. communication, CAP ageing lab) where as the first annuli is estimated around 1.1-1.3 mm from fish around 1.5 years of age captured near Prince William Sound and Sitka, Alaska (Kevin McNeel, pers. communication, Alaska Department of Fish and Game).
+This is a possible indicator of the change in growth associated with latitude during the juvenile years.

-Retrospective Analysis 3.4.3
+3.4.3 Retrospective Analysis

-A five-year retrospective analysis was conducted by successively removing years of data 2029 ranging from 2017 - 2021 (i.e., "Data -1 Years" corresponds to data through 2021).
-The 2030 estimated spawning output for all retrospectives was lower at the start of the time series and lower for the final model years (Figure 92).
-The retrospective model through 2020 was very 2032 similar to the base model.
-Removing all five years of data produces a more similar estimate 2033 in spawning biomass than removing three years of data, suggesting data in the most recent three years provide information.
-The recent years of positive recruitment deviations were 2035 largest in the base model.
-The estimates of relative spawning output to unfished were similar 2036 between the base model and the model with data through 2017, with intermediate peels of the data estimating a more depleted stock (Figure 93).
-The estimated relative spawning 2038 output to unfished in the retrospectives were within the bounds of uncertainty in the base 2039 model.
-2040
+A five-year retrospective analysis was conducted by successively removing years of data ranging from 2017 - 2021 (i.e., "Data -1 Years" corresponds to data through 2021).
+The estimated spawning output for all retrospectives was lower at the start of the time series and lower for the final model years (Figure 92).
+The retrospective model through 2020 was very similar to the base model.
+Removing all five years of data produces a more similar estimate in spawning biomass than removing three years of data, suggesting data in the most recent three years provide information.
+The recent years of positive recruitment deviations were largest in the base model.
+The estimates of relative spawning output to unfished were similar between the base model and the model with data through 2017, with intermediate peels of the data estimating a more depleted stock (Figure 93).
+The estimated relative spawning output to unfished in the retrospectives were within the bounds of uncertainty in the base model.